Simply copy and paste the following command line in your terminal to create your first Strapi project.

 SQLite database support has been highly demanded on the roadmap.
 SQLite is a lightweight, easy to set up the database with great performance.

 you will now be prompted with the following choices:

-We'll discuss about the Quickstart in a minute, but for the moment let's choose "Custom".
-You can now choose to create a SQLite database for your next Strapi app!
+We'll discuss the Quickstart in a minute, but for the moment let's choose "Custom".
+You can now choose to create an SQLite database for your next Strapi app!

 And the last manual action needed from you will be to choose your database name: